 Essentially, we have to generously reap the benefits of each discipline in its proper context and not be surprised or frustrated when psychology isn’t bringing us to mystical union or our prayer life isn’t ridding us of our problem with anxiety.
 This is one of the most common mistakes we Catholics make.
 In over-spiritualizing our prayer life (I still blame 19th century Lives of the Saints books), we turn God into a sort of force without fully enfleshed personal motives and desires for relationship.
 We expect each encounter in prayer to be some sort of exalted spiritual state and anything less seems like it must not have been God because it didn’t blow my mind.
 This over-spiritualization has also led many to not account for their natural dispositions in the practice of the spiritual life because they consider them as something separate from an experience of prayer.
 Your circumstances, both physical and psychological, deeply affect the way in which you recognize the working of God in your soul.
 For instance, if you smash a Burger King value meal before you head to the chapel, your prayer time will surely be less profound.
 You will be sluggish and have to go to the bathroom 12 times during your holy hour.
 To our point, if you struggle with anxiety, going to the chapel will not stop you from being anxious.
 In fact, being unwilling to confront your anxiety will stop you from praying in such a way that it will effectively aid your battle with anxiety.

 Now, it must be said that these circumstances affect your perception of the communication of God’s love to your soul.
 Really, He is always doing that.
-The cheeseburger or your depression just stops you from Are you baptized?
+The cheeseburger or your depression just stops you from recognizing it.
+Are you baptized?
 State of grace?
 He’s constantly pouring love into your soul through the Holy Spirit.
 Prayer is simply a turning of our attention toward that fact.
 Paragraph 2563 of the Catechism says of prayer that the “heart” is the source of prayer which is the “place of decision, deeper than our psychic drives.”
 The cutting-edge of salvation is inside-out friends.
 That new self is tryna break out, y’all.

 I will close this article with one final and incredibly important point.
 Because you have a mind as well as a soul, there can be an incredible amount of spiritual good happening in your life outside of your perception.
 Consider the Dark Night of the Senses or the Soul.
 God has so arrested the soul with the beginnings of the outpouring of the Holy Spirit in His contemplative presence that the mind and the body cannot catch up.
-They cannot perceive any of His workings in their soul and believe He has abandoned them.
+The individual undergoing this work cannot perceive any of His workings in their soul and believe He has abandoned them.
 It’s a deeply painful process for the devout person.
 However, what He’s actually doing is immersing them in passive purgation so as to bring them into deeper union.
 Up until that point, they have not experienced so much spiritual good.

 It is the same way with mental illnesses including, and especially, depression, the common cold of mental illnesses.
 Depression has a variety of causes and origins but in some cases, the negative belief systems the depressed individual has developed about the world and herself have placed such strain on the brains workings that it ceases being able to properly function and transmit serotonin.
 So, the individual slides back into the Funk or the Fog.
 One cancer-survivor once remarked she would rather have her cancer come back than go through another depressive episode.
 To give you the context of what we’re dealing with here.